 What’s a Speedball?

 Various drugs are sometimes taken together when users are seeking a different kind of high than the individual substances provide.
-So what’s a speedball?
+So what is it?
 It’s a combination of heroin and cocaine, which are both illegal drugs.

 Heroin and cocaine commonly come in powdered forms and can be dissolved into a liquid.
 The term “speedballing” refers to injecting this potentially lethal combination into the bloodstream.
 Sometimes speedballs are snorted, but the high isn’t as intense as when it’s taken intravenously.